 In town hall meeting after town hall meeting, people were screaming hysterically at each other.
 Some were hurling wild accusations and unfounded claims, yet were completely convinced their statements were the awful truth of descending tyranny!

 Such hysteria was often greeted with complete derision, like when Massachusetts liberal Barney Frank asked a woman who claimed Obamacare was a Nazi policy what planet she lived on.

 I understand the man’s frustration but come on Barney, the calling-them-stupid strategy will not promote better debate!
 It merely leads to deeper division.
-Yes, I agree that comparing a policy aimed at helping people afford healthcare to the Nazi’s burning folks in the gas chambers is indeed misguided, but let’s stop and think, what media is this woman listening to that pushes this preposterous lie at her?
+Yes, I agree that comparing a policy aimed at helping people afford healthcare to the Nazi’s burning folks in the gas chambers is indeed misguided, but let’s stop and think, where did this idea even come from?
+What media is this woman listening to that pushes this preposterous lie at her?

 Now I do not know who this gal is, much less what media she likes, but I do know that the healthcare debate is a perfect example of an issue where major dollars are spent to purposely fudge the facts.